ansible-collections/netapp.ontap/README.md

 ## 21.8.0

 ### New Modules
-  - na_ontap_fdsd - add or remove File Directory Security Descriptor - REST only
+  - na_ontap_fdsd - add or remove File Directory Security Descriptor - REST only.
   - na_ontap_partitions - assign/unassign disk partitions - REST only

+### New role
+  - na_ontap_vserver_delete - delete vserver and all associated data and resources - REST only.

 ### New Options
   - na_ontap_cluster_peer - new option `peer_options` to use different credentials on peer.
   - na_ontap_snapshot - new option `expiry_time`.
   - na_ontap_vserver_peer - new option `peer_options` to use different credentials on peer.

-### Minor Changes
-  - na_ontap_debug - additional checks when REST is available to help debug vserver connectivity issues.

 ### Added REST support to existing modules
   - na_ontap_snapshot - added REST support for snapshot creation, modification & deletion.